Karl Egloff: Early life and education

-Born and raised in Ecuador to a Swiss father and Ecuadorian mother, he climbed mountains from an early age, assisting his father with his mountain guiding business from the age of 15.
-When he was 17 he moved to Zurich, Switzerland to study for a degree in business administration.
+Egloff was born on March 16, 1981, in Ecuador, to a Swiss father and Ecuadorian mother.
+He climbed mountains from an early age, assisting his father with his mountain guiding business from the age of 15.
+When he was 17 he moved to Zürich, Switzerland to study for a degree in business administration.
 While in Switzerland he served in the Swiss Army and tried unsuccessfully to train as a professional footballer.

 At the age of 25 he returned to Ecuador and established his own mountain guiding business.
 He took up mountain biking and raced with the Ecuador national team for two years.

 Mountaineering

-In 2012 he began focusing on guiding and climbing, and began doing speed ascents of mountains.
+In 2012, he began focusing on guiding and climbing, and began doing speed ascents of mountains.

+In December 2012, achieved a record speed ascent of Cotopaxi, climbing up and down in 1 hour 37 minutes.
+He came to international attention in August 2014 when he broke the athlete Kilian Jornet's record for a speed ascent of Kilimanjaro, climbing up and down in 6 hours 42 minutes.
+In February 2015 he also broke Jornet's record on Aconcagua, climbing up and down in 11 hours 52 minutes.